You’re exhausted. Your eyes are heavy. You know you need sleep. And yet, as soon as your head hits the pillow, your body won’t relax to fall asleep.

 This is how subconscious reassurance works—not through logic, but through experience.

-Many people notice that as this process unfolds, other nighttime patterns soften as well, such as waking up with anxiety in the middle of the night or heart pounding at night anxiety.
+Many people notice that as this process unfolds, other nighttime patterns soften as well, such as waking up with anxiety in the middle of the night or heart pounding at night anxiety or can’t let go at night.

 When Extra Support Can Help